 - Public Safety Reimbursement

-You pay your $1,700* as part of your rent or maintenance, and your complex’s manager hands it over to RIOC.
+You’re hit for $1,700* as part of your rent or maintenance, and your complex’s manager hands it over to RIOC.
+Sadly, you have virtually no say in it.

 *Based on 11,000 residents.
 Most recent data shows about 11,500 residents, but 350 plus in Coler and several hundred more living at Cornell Tech do not contribute to the RIOC Tax.